 I’ve decided my lesson for the past year has been letting go.
-Now if you had asked me before if I had a problem with this concept, the answer would have been a resounding no. Boy, was I wrong and boy, did I learn my lesson!
+If you had asked me before if I had a problem with this concept, the answer would have been a resounding no. Boy, was I wrong and did I ever learn my lesson!

 We are constantly letting go – of people, relationships, of our childhoods, grown children, our ideas of how things should be or how we expected.

 There are lots of versions of letting go but likely the most painful is the death of a loved one.
-A year ago I made the incredibly heart-breaking decision of saying goodbye to of one of the kindest, most beautiful and honest horses I have ever known.
-Everyone wanted a horse like Claire.
-Quite simply put, she lived in grace – quiet, charming and full of love.
+In October 2015 I made the incredibly heart-breaking decision of saying goodbye to of one of the kindest, most beautiful and honest horses I have ever known.
+She was my best friend: always reliable, kind and eager.
 I trusted her implicitly, not only with myself but with my riding students, young and old.
 In turn, she trusted me and we brought out the best in each other.
-My incredible Claire had come to the end of her journey with cancer.
-In the prime of her life, at 12 years old, our time together was over.
+Everyone wanted a horse like Claire and I never took for granted what a special horse I had found.

-In the wake of her death, each day was a struggle – I stopped teaching riding lessons and swore off any future horses.
+In the wake of her death, each day was a struggle.
 I prayed for wisdom to explain her death to sad children and to face my own unanswered questions, anger and loss.
 I prayed for acceptance that no one else could understand my pain and loss.
 Most of all, I prayed to find joy again.

 And the thing that sucked most of all?
 LIFE WENT ON!

-During the dead of winter, I was asked by a good friend if I wanted to try out her young green broke gelding.
-My head said, ‘No way, this is not what you want!’, while my heart said ‘Okay, I’ll come try him out’.
+During the dead of winter, I was asked by a good friend if I wanted to try out her young gelding who was for sale.
+My head said, ‘No way, this is not what you want!’, yet I found myself saying, ‘OK, sure’.

-Long story short: I went to ride Tane and we connected right away.
+Long story short: I went to ride Tane and he was quiet and smart and charming.
 The ‘coincidences’ added up – Tane and Claire share a well-known grand sire and are both named after their French heritage.
 Following my heart, he came home to live with us a few weeks later.

-It’s not all sunshine and rainbows – he is demanding and inexperienced with an attitude.
-But he also adores me and tries his heart out.
+It’s not all sunshine and rainbows – he is a young horse with strong opinions and I am reminded of how many years of training and time it takes to forge a partnership.
+But, he also adores me and tries his heart out.
 He has made me grow as a horsewoman and forced me to step outside the box and stretch and fear and trust and love more than I ever thought possible.

 The loss of Claire was book ended by goodbyes to my beautiful Collie, Erran, and German Shepherd, Abbi.
 They had lived full and long lives with lots of happy memories and accolades.
 To them, I was grateful for the years of companionship, traveling to dog shows and many lifelong friendships made.
 I said goodbye with grace and my heart full of love.